bemayer/craftandmint42/documentation/Mathematical and Technical Exploration of Ethereum Blockchain.md

 > The elliptic curve domain parameters over $\mathbb{F}_p$ associated with a Koblitz curve secp256k1 are specified by the sextuple T = (p, a, b, G, n, h)

-The six parameters are now have been defined, as a reminder:
+The six parameters have been defined, as a reminder:
 - $p$ is the prime number defining the finite field $\mathbb{F}_p$.

 $$